AFRICAN LANGUAGE PROGRAM

-The most geographically widespread language in Africa, Pulaar the first language of millions of people in various areas from the westernmost point of the African continent (Senegal) southward to Sierra Leone, and eastward across Mali to Sudan.
+As the most geographically widespread language in Africa, Pulaar is the first language of millions of people in various areas from the westernmost point of the African continent (Senegal) southward to Sierra Leone, and eastward across Mali to Sudan.
 Pulaar is also used as a very important means of communication (by non-native speakers) in some areas of West Africa, and holds the status of national language in Senegal.
 Mauritania, Guinea, and Mali.
 Although the traditional nomadic life has resulted in many varieties of the language (over twenty different dialects), Pulaar is a regional language because all these varieties are mutually intelligible to some degree.
 Because of the dispersion of the Pulaar people throughout West Africa, Pulaar is a language of survival as well as a key to accessing a wealth of authentic historical, anthropological and religious materials.
 Pulaar people embraced Islam quite early and, a good deal of great Islamic figures are from the Pulaar ethnic group.
 The prominent role played by Pulaar people in West African history is reflected through their rich written and oral heritage

 - Recognize all contrastive sounds and distinguish question and answer intonation.

 - Express basic feelings and needs, as well as ask and answer questions related to these needs and feelings.